Relativistic particle

-In particle physics, a relativistic particle is an elementary particle with kinetic energy greater than or equal to its rest-mass energy given by Einstein's relation, $E=m_0c^2$, or specifically, of which the velocity is comparable to the speed of light $c$.
+In particle physics, a relativistic particle is an elementary particle with kinetic energy greater than or equal to its rest-mass energy given by Einstein's relation, $E_0=m_0c^2$, or specifically, of which the velocity is comparable to the speed of light $c$.

 This is achieved by photons to the extent that effects described by special relativity are able to describe those of such particles themselves.
 Several approaches exist as a means of describing the motion of single and multiple relativistic particles, with a prominent example being postulations through the Dirac equation of single particle motion.

-Since the energy-momentum relation of an particle can be written as:
+Since the energy-momentum relation of a particle can be written as: